tasfiabinta/Emergency-Hotline/README.md

 2. How do you **create and insert a new element into the DOM**?

-Answer : Firstly, create a new element by using **document.createElement('element')** and keep it in a constant .
-Secondly, take another const variable which stores parent element by using **document.getElementById('id')** .
-Finally, insert the new element to the parent using **parentVariable.appendChild('new element variable')**
+Answer : Firstly,I will create a new element by using **document.createElement('element')** and keep it in a constant .
+Secondly,I'll take another const variable which stores parent element by using **document.getElementById('id')** .
+Finally,I'll insert the new element to the parent using **parentVariable.appendChild('new element variable')**

 ##